kirillsavelov/tsera/README.md

 # tsera

-A lightweight framework for microfrontends
+A lightweight micro-frontend loader with full isolation, multi-instance support, and pluggable architecture.
+Framework-agnostic and compatible with Module Federation.